Lucky2114/UML2Netbeans/README.md

 This Converter is very basic.

 How To Use:
+First make sure your screenshot / image of the class is in a good quality.

 1. Load an Image of a CLASS.
 Not the whole diagram.
 A single class.
 You can do this by clicking "Bild auswählen", or by clicking on "Screenshot".
 2. Select a Netbeans Project.
 Important: Select the ROOT Folder of your Netbeans Project.
 3. Choose a Package.
 You can either choose a package that is listed, or type the name of a new one and it will create a new package.